-- First Time TAP recipients must be registered for at least three credits of college level course work. - Transfer and second time TAP recipients entering SUNY Orange who have received TAP at a previous institution must be registered for six and possibly more credits of college level course work as part of their full-time load. - Courses which are audited and/or which are repeats of previously passed courses are not eligible for inclusion in a student's credited enrollment. - Financial Aid can only pay for 2 credits of Physical Education coursework. - NYS academic requirements and awards may be subject to change based on NYS budget considerations.
+- Grade earned for "completed" courses may be A, B, C, D, F, or P. - To be eligible for TAP in the future, students must pass the minimum number of credits. - First Time TAP recipients must be registered for at least three credits of college level course work. - Transfer and second time TAP recipients entering SUNY Orange who have received TAP at a previous institution must be registered for six and possibly more credits of college level course work as part of their full-time load. - Courses which are audited and/or which are repeats of previously passed courses are not eligible for inclusion in a student's credited enrollment. - Financial Aid can only pay for 2 credits of Physical Education coursework . - NYS academic requirements and awards may be subject to change based on NYS budget considerations.